Soopro/anv_flash_site_engine/README.md

 ## usage:

-Click index.html in the build to start play. (you need flash plugin installed for you browser.)
+Click index.html in the /build to start play. (you need flash plugin installed for you browser.)